KkevinLi/PDS-Twitter/README.md

-# Twitter 2.0
+# Fwitter

-Twitter 2.0 is a remake of Twitter using the Python programmign language and the Flask Framework.
+Fwitter is a remake of Twitter using the Python programmign language and the Flask Framework.
 It will be a multi-stage project and this is only the frontend part 1.
 Database is a directory used for storing all the users info and tweets.
 There are a bunch of files in the Database directory that can be removed for a fresh start.